glad432/glad432.github.io/README.md

 [QRCode.js](https://davidshimjs.github.io/qrcodejs/) is employed for generating QR codes dynamically in the project.
 It enhances user experience and facilitates easy sharing of information.

+## hCaptcha

+[hCaptcha](https://www.hcaptcha.com/) adds an extra layer of security by verifying that users interacting with file share are human.
+It prevents automated abuse and spam.

 ## Credits

 - [Tailwind CSS](https://tailwindcss.com/) - A utility-first CSS framework for rapid UI development.